China says war must not be allowed on Korean peninsula

 Guterres, speaking to reporters in Tokyo after meeting Japanese Prime Minister Shinzo Abe, said Security Council resolutions on North Korea's nuclear and missile programmes must be fully implemented by Pyongyang and other countries.

-"Security Council resolutions must be fully implemented, first of all by North Korea, but by all other countries whose role is crucial," Guterres said.

-He said he expected a meeting of the U.N.
-Security Council on Friday would deliver a strong expression of unity and the need for diplomacy to resolve the issue.
+He said he expected Friday's Security Council meeting would deliver a strong expression of unity and the need for diplomacy to resolve the issue.

-"The worst possible thing that could happen is for us all to sleepwalk into a war."
+"The worst possible thing that could happen is for us all to sleepwalk into a war," he said.

-Japan says now is the time to keep up pressure on North Korea, not start talks on its missile and nuclear programmes.
+British Foreign Secretary Boris Johnson said after meeting Japanese Foreign Minister Taro Kono in London on Thursday that military options in North Korea did not look attractive and the best way forward was to intensify economic pressure.

-Russian President Vladimir Putin said a U.S. strike on North Korea by the United States would have catastrophic consequences and he hoped to work with Washington eventually to resolve the crisis on the Korean peninsula.
+Putin said a U.S. strike on North Korea would have catastrophic consequences and that he hoped to work with Washington eventually to resolve the crisis.

-Russia does not accept North Korea's nuclear status, Putin told a news conference.
-But he also said some U.S. actions had provoked North Korea.
+Putin told a news conference that Russia did not accept North Korea's nuclear status, but some U.S. actions had provoked North Korea.

-"We believe the two sides should now stop aggravating the situation," Putin said.
+"We believe the two sides should now stop aggravating the situation," he said.

-North Korea justifies its weapons programmes as a necessary defence against the US plans to invade.
+North Korea justifies its weapons programmes as necessary defence against U.S. plans to invade.
 The United States, which has 28,500 troops in South Korea, a legacy of the 1950-53 Korean war, denies any such intention.

-North Korea would regard a naval blockade as "an act of war" and a "wanton violation" of its sovereignty and dignity, the agency cited a foreign ministry spokesman as saying, adding that North Korea was a responsible nuclear power.White House National Security Adviser H R McMaster said in September that even military options short of a preventative strike, such as a naval blockade meant to enforce sanctions, carried risks of military escalation.
+North Korea would regard a naval blockade as "an act of war" and a "wanton violation" of its sovereignty and dignity, the agency cited a Foreign Ministry spokesman as saying, while reiterating that North Korea was a responsible nuclear power that would fulfil its non proliferation commitments.

+It was not immediately clear if the latter remark was a response to Tillerson's statement this week that Washington could not accept Pyongyang as a nuclear power as it was a proliferation risk.

+Washington has not publicly called for a blockade of North Korea, but has sought tougher U.N. steps, including non-consensual inspections of shipping to North Korea.